AstarNetwork/astar-docs/docs/learn/Proxies.md

 7. **DappsStaking** - This proxy type allows delegate account to perform DappStaking related transactions such as register, unregister contracts, claim rewards etc.

+8. **Governance** - This proxy type allows delegate account to perform Governance related transactions such as voting on a proposal, reserve funds to create preimages, proposals or treasury requests, etc.

 **Extrinsics**
 ---